GN 2.2A Disease injury

 Presumptions regarding certain cancers for firefighters

-Legislative amendments in 2018 established a presumption that eligible firefighters diagnosed with 12 specific cancers, who meet the corresponding minimum qualifying periods of service, contracted the cancer in the course of their employment or volunteer service as a firefighter.
+Legislative amendments in 2018 established a presumption that eligible firefighters diagnosed with any of the 12 specific cancers, who meet the corresponding minimum qualifying periods of service, contracted the cancer in the course of their employment or volunteer service as a firefighter.

 The presumption applies to eligible firefighters diagnosed with any of the 12 cancers on or after 27 September 2018.
 A firefighter who previously had a claim denied because they were unable to prove a link between the cancer and their employment, can make a new claim with the benefit of the presumption.
 This applies to claims made prior to the commencement of the legislation on 7 December 2018.